WISDOM TEETH REMOVAL

 How can I schedule an appointment?

-If you think you may need to have a wisdom teeth removed, please contact our office to schedule an appointment.
+If you think you may need wisdom teeth removal, please contact our dental offices today to schedule an appointment!
 We will be happy to help you get the care you need to alleviate pain and avoid dental problems.
 Find our phone numbers for each location here.
 You can also send us a message via our online form.
-Get the care you need at Sunrise Dental.
+Get the care you need at Sunrise Dental!
+Our team is proud to perform wisdom teeth removals for patients throughout Cary, Durham, Raleigh, Chapel Hill, Apex, Morrisville, NC, and the surrounding areas.